University-wide design system, prototypes, and web components

 I am giving presentations and educating graphic designers, web content editors, faculty, and staff on the color contrast combinations using orange and the rest of our branding pallet for digital use.

-View the slides for the Digital Accessibility overview presentation given to multiple Agriculture Communications classes at Illinois.
+View the website for the Digital Accessibility overview presentation given to multiple Agriculture Communications classes at Illinois.

 Project Management Challenge

-Managing multiple groups with volunteer participation to implement the components as they become available.
+Managing multiple groups with volunteer participation to implement the shared web components.

 Solution: AirTable project and common person to attend each group’s meeting

 I am considered the glue stick at this time that weaves all the changes throughout the groups.
-This has served us well to really get momentum in this project and keep all groups up to speed.
-As this group has matured, we are considering additional options since this isn’t sustainable for one person indefinitely.
+This has served us well to get momentum in this project and keep all groups up to speed.
+As this group has matures, we are currently considering additional options since this isn’t sustainable for one person indefinitely.

 Currently, all items and releases for the components as well as each CMS are listed in an AirTable software and tagged accordingly.
 This helps each group see what is on deck next to continue to implement.
-I also attach the design files to the records so each group can reference them.
+I attach the design files to the records so each group can reference them.
+Additionally, we link to the toolkit builder, a spin-off project one of the amazing components team developer made for testing and building.

 Let the campus know what WIGG does and how it operates in addition to the templates and services available.